Andrew Jackson: Physical assault and assassination attempt

-Jackson was the first president to be subjected to physical assault as well an assassination attempt.
 On May 6, 1833, Robert B. Randolph struck Jackson in the face with his hand because Jackson had ordered Randolph's dismissal from the navy for embezzlement.
 Jackson declined to press charges.
-While leaving the United States Capitol on January 30, 1835, Richard Lawrence, an unemployed house painter from England, aimed a pistol at Jackson, which misfired.
+While Jackson was leaving the United States Capitol on January 30, 1835, Richard Lawrence, an unemployed house painter from England, aimed a pistol at him, which misfired.
 Lawrence pulled out a second pistol, which also misfired.
 Jackson attacked Lawrence with his cane until others intervened to restrain Lawrence, who was later found not guilty by reason of insanity and institutionalized.
+This was the first attempt to assassinate a sitting president in United States history.

 Slavery

-During Jackson's presidency, slavery remained a minor political issue.
-Though federal troops were used to crush Nat Turner's slave rebellion in 1831, Jackson ordered them withdrawn immediately afterwards despite the petition of local citizens for them to remain for protection.
-Jackson considered the issue too divisive to the nation and to the delicate alliances of the Democratic Party, while sympathetic newspapers argued for excluding slavery from federal politics and keeping it at the state level.
+By the 1830s, abolitionism in the United States had become a major reform movement, one often targeted by pro-slavery violence.
+Federal troops were used to crush Nat Turner's slave rebellion in 1831, though Jackson ordered them withdrawn immediately afterwards despite the petition of local citizens for them to remain for protection.
+Jackson considered the issue of slavery divisive to the nation and to the delicate alliances of the Democratic Party.

-Jackson's view was challenged when the American Anti-Slavery Society formally agitated for abolition by sending anti-slavery tracts through the postal system into the South in 1835.
-Jackson condemned these agitators as "monsters" who should atone with their lives because they were attempting to destroy the Union by encouraging sectionalism.
-The act provoked riots in Charleston, and pro-slavery Southerners demanded that the postal service ban distribution of the materials.
-To address the issue, Jackson authorized that the tracts could be sent only to subscribers, whose names could be made publicly accountable.
+Jackson's view was challenged when the American Anti-Slavery Society agitated for abolition by sending anti-slavery tracts through the postal system into the South in 1835.
+Jackson condemned the abolitionists as "monsters" and said they should die, arguing that their antislavery activism would encourage sectionalism and destroy the Union.
+The tracts provoked riots in Charleston, and pro-slavery Southerners demanded that the postal service ban distribution of the materials.
+Jackson responded by directing that antislavery tracts should be sent only to subscribers, whose names could be made publicly known, exposing them to reprise.
 That December, Jackson called on Congress to prohibit the circulation through the South of "incendiary publications intended to instigate the slaves to insurrection".

 Foreign affairs

+The Jackson administration successfully negotiated a trade agreement with Siam, the first Asian country to form a trade agreement with the U.S. The administration also made trade agreements with Great Britain, Spain, Russia, and the Ottoman Empire.